ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 However, we understand that there is a limit to how much time can be spent on polishing code, so up to 10 new (non-trivial) issues is still an acceptable amount.
-Formatting issues are considered trivial and need to be addressed by running ``pre-commit run -a``.
+Formatting issues are considered trivial to resolve and need to be addressed by running ``pre-commit run -a``.
 Note that the automatic code quality checks by prospector are really helpful to improve the quality of your code, but they are not flawless.